Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Results

 \subsection{SQFA for digit classification with poor first-order information}

-To examine how SQFA performs on high-dimensional real-world data, we compared it to the other techniques using the Street View House Numbers (SVHN) dataset, composed of 1024-dimensional images.
-For each of the eight methods, we learned nine filters and computed QDA classification accuracy in the low-dimensional feature space.
-(Figure~\ref{fig:digits}).
-(LDA can learn only $c-1$ filters where $c$ is the number of classes; hence, nine filters were learned.)
+To examine how SQFA performs on high-dimensional real-world data, we tested it using the grayscale Street View House Numbers (SVHN) dataset, composed of 1024-dimensional images.
+The many sources of variation in the images (e.g.\ digits with mixed contrast polarity, variation in background intensity), make first-order differences between classes a poor signal for discriminating between the digits, and make second-order statistics important for classification performance.
+For each filter-learning method, we learned 2, 4, 8, and 16 filters ($m$).
+We then evaluated the QDA classification accuracy in each low-dimensional feature space (note that LDA cannot have $m > c-1$, where the number of classes $c$ is 10 for this dataset).

-All versions of SQFA perform well, with higher performance than the remaining methods.
-Different versions of SQFA also perform similar, with SQFA-H slightly better, and SQFA-B slightly worse than SQFA and smSQFA \citep{choi_feature_2003,duin_linear_2004}.
-SQFA and smSQFA were also among the fastest to learn the features (Appendix~\ref{apd:times}).
-The many sources of variation in the images (e.g.\ digits with mixed contrast polarity, variation in background intensity), make the first-order differences between classes a poor signal for discriminating between the digits.
-Second-order differences support much better discrimination performance.
+Notably, all variants of SQFA achieved higher QDA accuracy than the remaining methods for all values of $m$ (Table~\ref{tab:svhn_n_filters_qda}).
+SQFA and SQFA-H were in general the best performing methods, being outperformed by SQFA-J only for $m=16$.
+It is noteworthy that SQFA and SQFA-H both consistently outperform SQFA-B, which is the more commonly used dissimilarity measure in the dimensionality reduction literature \citep{choi_feature_2003,duin_linear_2004}. smSQFA performed similarly to SQFA, in line with the class-conditional means containing little information for this dataset.
+Remarkably, this pattern of results was almost identical when evaluated with kNN accuracy, with SQFA and SQFA-H being the best performing methods (Appendix~\ref{apd:knn}).